 Cases in Residential Care Settings

 • As at 22.7.21 there were 6 care homes in the CYC area with confirmed Covid-19 infection (at least 1 case of either a staff member or resident).

 • The latest ‘outbreak’ (2+ cases of either a staff member or resident) in a residential care setting in York were reported by PHE on 22.7.21 (1 home).

 Cases amongst School Aged Children

-• In the 7 days up to 12.4.21 there was 1 child of primary or secondary school age who tested positive across 1 school.
+• In the 7 days up to 26.7.21 there were 130 children of primary or secondary school age who tested positive.

 COVID Bed Occupancy in York Hospital

 The two sources about deaths from Covid-19 at LA level are ONS data and local registrar data.
 They are derived from the same source (civil registration data).
 ONS data is more comprehensive as it includes deaths of York residents which have occurred and been registered outside York.
-Local registrar data is useful as it enables a breakdown by age and gender.
+Local registrar data provides a breakdown by age and gender.
+For both data sources a death from Covid-19 is said to have occurred when Covid-19 has been recorded on the death certificate.
 The most recently available data is summarised below:

-• ONS Cumulative data: Since the start of the pandemic, for deaths occurring up to 2nd April 2021 and registered up to 10th April 2021, 390 Covid-19 deaths were recorded as having occurred for CYC residents (227 in hospital, 134 in care homes, 21 at home and 8 in a hospice).
-The number of deaths per 100,000 of population in York is 185.17 which is lower than the national average of 229.58
+• ONS Cumulative data: Since the start of the pandemic, for deaths occurring up to 16th July 2021 and registered up to 24th July 2021, 397 Covid-19 deaths were recorded as having occurred for CYC residents (228 in hospital, 136 in care homes, 25 at home/elsewhere and 8 in a hospice).
+The number of deaths per 100,000 of population in York is 188.49 which is lower than the national average of 233.99